top of page

 Mission

-The Philadelphia Black Women’s Health Alliance works to improve health care outcomes and reduce
+The Philadelphia Black Women’s Health Alliance works to improve healthcare outcomes and eliminate and/or reduce health disparities experienced by African American and minority women and their families through education, research, programs and support services.

 Vision